-The EPEAT Program may issue a formal Clarification when EPEAT Criteria are ambiguous.
-Stakeholders may also submit a request for a Clarification to the EPEAT Program.
-Clarifications provide additional information on interpreting the Criteria and how they should be implemented and do not change the Criterion text.
-The EPEAT Program seeks feedback from stakeholders on proposed Clarifications during a 30-calendar day public comment period, and carefully considers any feedback received before formally publishing a Clarification.
-Clarifications are accessible by all GEC-approved CABs and Participating Manufacturers and available to stakeholders upon request.
+Clarifications provide additional information on interpreting the Criteria and how they should be implemented and do not change the criterion text.
+All existing Clarifications will be maintained until the transition to the updated criteria by sustainability impact area.
+These Clarifications are accessible by all GEC-approved CABs and Participating Manufacturers on the EPEAT Registry and available to stakeholders upon request.